skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 After a rest, they head for the road, which should be somewhere south.

-Thu'fir goes first, then Eomer, Enoch, Beck, Skeeve, then Thordek.
+Thu'fir goes first, then Eomier, Enoch, Beck, Skeeve, then Thordek.

 The party encounters a group of soldiers coming from the underbrush ahead of them.
 They are scratched up and covered in leaves from